wgzsh/ez-configuration/README.md

 - `saltminion.yml` &mdash; idempotent Ansible playbook that installs the Salt packages, drops the master configuration found in `conf/master.conf`, and ensures the minion service is ready to accept jobs.
-- `inventory.ini` &mdash; simple inventory example for running the playbook remotely over SSH.
-Add or replace hosts as needed.
 - `conf/master.conf` &mdash; Salt minion configuration snippet that points the worker at the correct master IP.